 In October 2008 Sir Rupert was appointed to the Court of Appeal.
 In 2009, he was entrusted with the task of reviewing the funding of civil litigation and the procedural rules, to make recommendations for promoting access to justice at proportionate cost.
 He proposed wide-ranging reforms.
 These were introduced in 2013 and are working well.
 In 2016 he was asked to propose further reforms.
 He published a Supplemental Report in July 2017, which was implemented in October 2023.

 As a lord justice of appeal, Sir Rupert undertook a wide range of work and gave leading judgments in many areas of the law.

 He sat on numerous appeals concerning construction and engineering issues, almost always giving the principal judgment.
 His later cases included Carillion Construction v Emcor Engineering Services EWCA Civ 65; Sutton Housing v Rydon Maintenance EWCA Civ 359; Persimmon Homes v Ove Arup EWCA Civ 373; Royal Devon & Exeter NHS Trust v ATOS IT Services EWCA Civ 2196; Adam Architecture v Halsbury Homes EWCA Civ 1735; Amey Birmingham Highways Ltd v Birmingham City Council EWCA Civ 264; S&T (UK) Ltd v Grove Developments Ltd EWCA Civ 2448; Manchikalapati v Zurich Insurance Plc EWCA Civ 2163.

 Both as a High Court judge and as a lord justice of appeal, Sir Rupert gained a reputation for delivering judgments promptly and for clarity.
 His judgments (like his arbitration awards) are divided into separate parts and clearly signposted for the assistance of readers.

 Sir Rupert is on the LCIA panel of arbitrators, the SIAC panel of arbitrators and the HKIAC panel of arbitrators.
-He is on the TECBAR panel of adjudicators.
+He is on the TECBAR panel of adjudicators and the TeCSA panel of adjudicators.
 He is also a part-time judge of the Astana International Financial Centre Court.

 Sir Rupert was President of the Professional Negligence Bar Association from 2010 to 2022.
 He was President of the Society of Construction Law from 2012 to 2018.